 Life naturally changes and evolves, and you should be able to change and evolve also.
 Your current child custody order should not hold you or your child back from making the natural changes that come with life.
 If the child custody order that is currently in place is no longer workable, you can seek the legal services of a family law attorney and make modifications to the child custody order that is currently in place.
-The attorneys at Scroggins Law Group, PLLC have been practicing law in the Collin County courts that serve Plano, Texas, for decades.
-They have years of experience to draw from, and are experienced family law trial attorneys.

 Once the current child custody order has been in place for at least a year, it is easier to qualify to make a modification to the child custody order rather than attempting to make the modification within the first year of the implementation of the order.
 While you can make modifications to a child custody order within the first year in some specific circumstances, if you are past the first year of implementation the standard is lower than that which must be met in a modification that takes place less than a year from entry.
 When a modification is filed a year or longer after the entry of the previous order, one of the following will need to be established: